-Student can view available scholarships online at https://emporia.scholarships.ngwebsolutions.com/CMXAdmin/Cmx_Content.aspx?cpId=1264.
+Students can view available scholarships online at https://emporia.scholarships.ngwebsolutions.com/CMXAdmin/Cmx\Content.aspx?cpId=1264.

-1.9 Other Resources
+1.10 Other Resources

-It is the student's responsibility to report all sources of estimated financial assistance including outside scholarships, alternative (or outside) student loans, and third party assistance to the Office of Financial Aid, Scholarships, & Veterans Services.
-To report estimated financial assistance not already included in your aid package, please contact the Office of Financial Aid, Scholarships, & Veterans Services (see Section 1.16).
+It is the student's responsibility to report all sources of estimated financial assistance including outside scholarships, alternative (or outside) student loans, and third party assistance to Financial Aid, Scholarships, & Veterans Services.
+To report estimated financial assistance not already included in your aid package, please contact Financial Aid, Scholarships, & Veterans Services (see Section 1.16).
 Reporting this information early will prevent changes in eligibility that can result in reductions to financial aid.